One of the most common issues for dogs is itching and scratching.

 "One of the most common examples is the Cavalier King Charles Spaniel.
 Up to 70% of Cavaliers show signs of a condition called syringomyelia by age six, which affects the spinal cord.
 It can cause continuous itching due to damage to nerve fibers, ranging from a mild skin-crawling to more severe burning."

 Typically, if you have a purebred pupper of a particular pedigree, you'll probably know what genetic issues they'll be at risk of developing throughout their lifetime.

 For example, if your fur baby is chewing at their paw, they may have a sharp stone or thorn stuck in a pad and causing irritation.

 Any issue with the bones is something your dog won't know how to deal with and pawing at it is the one way they try to deal with the affected areas.

 There are a lot of things you can do to relieve pain, depending on the cause.
 For younger dogs, finding the cause, or protecting them while they heal is all you need.

 One, called a slicker brush, looks like it would be great for helping your doggo out during shedding season, but the sharper spines and stiff bristles can scratch your dog's skin, leading to irritation as it heals.

 Have you had to diagnose a particularly implacable case of the itchies?
 Does your pup scratch constantly, leaving you at your wit's end?
 Hopefully, our guide can help you figure out what's wrong and deal with it appropriately.

-K. Marie is an animal lover, wife, kitty mom, dog auntie, writer and co-founder of Toe Beans, a proud American family-owned online boutique pet supplies store focused on the improvement of the life of furry family members via pet parent education, better products, and advocacy.
+K. Marie is an animal lover, wife, kitty mom, dog auntie, writer (https://www.amazon.com/author/kmariealto), and co-founder of Toe Beans, a proud American family-owned online boutique pet supplies store focused on the improvement of the life of furry family members via pet parent education, better products, and advocacy.
 She has over 20 years of experience as a pet momma.
-She loves sharing her personal journey and experience as a pet parent via her blog and Facebook page where she currently has more than 19K followers (@furrytoebeans) and counting :-).
+She loves sharing her personal journey and experience as a pet parent via her blog and Facebook page where she currently has more than 45K followers (@furrytoebeans) and counting :-).